rohinibarla/gvp-2020/notes/class-0111/README.md

 Tasks:
 + Write about 3 remote work jobs.
++ Apply for 3 remote jobs.
 + Draw the UX & UI of the app and take photo and add it to your repo.
++ Create a new programming language.